 Make Salutations, you Angels (Neteru) to the King’.

-Due to the limited writing space available on Coffins, a some of the Ancient Egyptian Coffin Texts were shortened giving rise to long and short versions and some Egyptian Coffin Texts were later included in what has become known as The Egyptian Book Of the Dead.
+Due to the limited writing space available on Coffins, some of the Egyptian Coffin Texts were shortened and became The Egyptian Book Of the Dead.

 “Tehuti anncounces, the heart of Ausar, the Scribe Ani has in very truth been weighed, and his Soul has stood as a Witness for him; and it hath been found true by the Trial in the Great Balance…”

-The culmination of the Soul’s journey in the Underworld or Spiritual was the Weighing of the Deeds of the Soul on the scales of Divine Law by the Egyptian Diety Tehuti (Thot).
+The culmination of the Soul’s journey in the Underworld was the Weighing of the Deeds of the Soul on the scales of Divine Law by the Egyptian Deity Tehuti (Thot).

-The Funerary Texts of Ancient Egypt as written in the Pyramid Texts and Coffin Texts are ultimately the final Chapter of the Soul’s journey according to the Auasarian Religion in which the Soul was held accountable for its decision to either accept or deny to follow Divine Law (Maat) during a person’s lifetime.
+The purpose of The Egyptian Book Of The Dead was to serve as the final Chapter of the Soul’s journey in which the Soul was held accountable for its decision to either accept or deny to follow Divine Law (Maat) during a person’s lifetime.

-As such, whilst a lot emphasis has been placed on the spells and incantations in the Pyramid Texts and Coffin Texts in popular understanding particularly of the Pert Em Hru Egyptian Book Of The Dead, the funerary texts of Ancient Egypt were not intended to be purely Mystical or Magical.
+As such, whilst a lot emphasis has been placed on the spells and incantations of The Book Of The Dead, the purpose of the Book Of The Dead was not Mystical or Magical.

 Instead, The Book Of The Dead was treated as important as Life itself by the Nile Valley Civilization Ancient Egyptians of Kemet because The Book Of The Dead would ultimately guide the Soul in the outcome of life’s most important task which was the Soul’s reckoning with the Supreme Being (Ausar).